The Auditor's office is open to the public for normal services between 8:30 a.m. - 5:00 p.m. and CLOSED from noon - 1:00 p.m.

-The County Auditor's duties and responsibilities are diverse and wide-ranging.
-In most counties the Auditor performs four major functions: ex-officio supervisor of elections and voter registration, recording and maintenance of permanent county records, licensing of vehicles and vessels and financial services.
+The County Auditor’s duties and responsibilities are diverse and wide-ranging.
+In most counties the Auditor performs four major functions: ex-officio supervisor of elections and voter registration, recording and maintenance of permanent county records, licensing of vehicles and vessels, financial services and veteran services.

 Elections and Voter Registration